 Four Towns civic association represents residents from 4 Townships; Islip, Babylon, Huntington and Smithtown, because they all surround the Pilgrim state property.
-The group was initially formed to monitor the development of this former state hospital land..
 In March, 2017 this Heartland project was approved by the Suffolk County planning board.
 Then the Islip Town Board ,which controls local zoning of the former Pilgrim Psych center property, finalized their approval.
 The full proposal is to build 9000 apartments , 26,000 square feet of office space and 560,000 square feet of retail space on the land .
-Currently construction has been approved for 3500 apartments.
-Initially, the Islip Town zoning required one house per acre for this land, but this was modified on behalf of the development.
-HOWEVER THE PROJECT NEEDS A SEWER CONNECTION OR A SEWER PROCESSING PLANT.
-Sunken Meadow pkwy is also to be widened to accommodate the extra traffic.
+Currently construction has been approved for 3500 apartments to be built between Crooked Hill rd and Commack rd.

 THE HISTORY OF THE PROPERTY

-A jail was built on the land by Governor Hugh Carey.
-It was later closed, AS PROMISED, by Govenor Mario Cuomo because of the civic protests.
-Then it was suggested that an intermodal transfer station be built so tractor trailers could pick up freight delivered by LIRR trains running on the Deer Park line tracks.
+It was suggested that an intermodal transfer station be built so tractor trailers could pick up freight delivered by LIRR trains running on the Deer Park train line s.
 The trucks would then head out to Commack road and the expressway .
 The local civics fought this land use and were successful in changing the location.